architeuthidae/artiq/doc/manual/rtio.rst

 More specifically, the :meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` method marks out a period of time during which rising edges on the ``input`` TTL are recorded as input events.
 The beginning of this period is set by the timeline cursor (i.e. it begins at ``now_mu``) and the timeline cursor is advanced by its duration (i.e., it places ``now_mu`` at the end of the 500 ns window).

 .. note::
-  Since :meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` cannot set a listening period retrospectively, ``now_mu`` must be in the future; the kernel must begin in a state of positive slack.
+  Since :meth:`~artiq.coredevice.ttl.TTLInOut.gate_rising` cannot mark a listening period retrospectively, ``now_mu`` must be in the future; the kernel must begin in a state of positive slack.

 The :meth:`~artiq.coredevice.ttl.TTLInOut.count` method unloads the input buffers and counts the input events present, up until the timestamp given as a parameter.
 Notably, this inherently requires *waiting for the wall clock to catch up to the time given,* for the simple reason that it's impossible to count input events which haven't happened yet.
 Since the parameter given is ``now_mu`` (the end of the listening period which was just defined), after :meth:`~artiq.coredevice.ttl.TTLInOut.count` the kernel is in a state of negative slack.
 A 2 µs delay, however, is long enough to restore positive slack, making it possible to schedule an output pulse.

 The sequence is illustrated in the diagram below.

 .. wavedrom::